Master of Teaching (Primary)

 Online & on-campus

 Subjects may require attendance

-- Cognitive, creative, analytical, critical and practical skills consistent with advanced knowledge of their area of education;
+- Apply cognitive creative, analytical, critical and practical skills consistent with advanced knowledge in education.

-- The capacity to synthesise theoretical understanding and practical skills to effectively plan, present and implement effective learning and teaching practices;
+- Synthesise theoretical understanding and practical skills to effectively plan, present and implement complex learning and teaching practices.

-The Master of Teaching course is a professionally accredited Initial Teacher Education program approved by the Teachers Registration Board Tasmania, and graduates may apply for teacher registration in all Australian states and territories (as well as international jurisdictions).
+The Masters of Teaching course is a professionally accredited Initial Teacher Education program approved by the Teachers Registration Board Tasmania.

 English Proficiency Requirements